 NATA members providing services to aviation businesses are also eligible for Airport Business Committee membership.
-Members include legal professionals, insurance providers and consulting services serving on the committee.
+These members include legal professionals, insurance providers and consultants.

 NATA encourages its member companies to meet proper environmental compliance standards including a Spill Prevention Control and Countermeasure (SPCC) plan, if fuel is stored above ground in tankers.
 The association is currently undertaking the development of best management practices that will allow aviation businesses to capitalize on becoming more energy efficient while minimizing their company’s impact on the environment.
 To date, NATA has crafted best management practices for the following topics:

 NATA developed this Environmental Compliance Checklist to assist members in achieving proper compliance with federal environmental rules and regulations.